 renamefrom - The channel pattern to rename.
 See Pattern Matching.

 renameto - The replacement pattern for the names.
 The default parameters do not rename the channels.
-See Pattern Expansion.
+See Pattern Replacement.

 - Channel Names: